 - the Scientific Chair (or co-Chairs);

 - the organiser of the Doctoral Consortium (this will normally be the immediate past Local Organiser or Scientific Chair).

 The Board may also express its views about the structure of the next conference; the Scientific Chair and the Local Organiser are expected to take these into account.

-- The Chair of the Board is elected by the Board once every four years from the organisers (Local Organiser, Scientific Chair, and organiser of the Doctoral Consortium) of the two most recent AIME Conferences.
+- The Chair of the Board is elected by the Board once every four years from the organisers (Local Organiser, Scientific Chair, and organiser of the Doctoral Consortium) of the most recent AIME Conferences, held in the past four years (including the current one).
+The candidate who receives the most votes will become the Chair, and the candidate with next-highest number of votes will become the Vice Chair.
 The term of office shall start at the conclusion of the Board meeting where the Chair is elected.

 - Anyone who is appointed to the position of Scientific Chair or Local Organiser and who is not a member of the Board automatically becomes a member of the Board with effect from the date of appointment.
 The Board at its meetings can appoint additional members.
 The number of members of the Board will not normally exceed 24.

 - The principal joint duties of the Scientific Chair and the Local Organiser are: